 Sports and outdoor activities in Las Vegas

-Vegas is not all about the party though.
-There is plenty to get up to for outdoors enthusiasts and adrenaline junkies.
-Adventurous new arrivals could write a whole bucket list with items such as bungee jumping off the famous Stratosphere Tower; hiking in the Valley of Fire, kayaking the Colorado River, riding a helicopter over the Grand Canyon; golfing at the famously beautiful Angel Park; cycling around Red Rock Canyon; zip-lining in Bootleg Canyon; taking a boat cruise on Lake Mead; racing a dune buggy in the desert; and even skiing and snowboarding near Mount Charleston – yep, it snows in the desert.
+Beyond shopping and nightlife, Vegas still has plenty to offer outdoors enthusiasts and adrenaline junkies.
+Adventurous new arrivals could write a whole bucket list with items such as bungee jumping off the top of the famous STRAT Hotel, hiking in the Valley of Fire, kayaking the Colorado River, golfing at Angel Park, cycling around Red Rock Canyon, zip-lining in Bootleg Canyon, taking a boat cruise on Lake Mead, racing a dune buggy in the desert, and even skiing and snowboarding near Mount Charleston – yup, it snows in the desert.
 In fact, 'nevada' is the Spanish word for 'snow-capped', and the mountains around Vegas get plenty of it.

 Sports fans will be happy to know that Vegas is home to plenty of professional sports teams, including the Vegas Golden Knights who play in the National Hockey League, and the famous Raiders NFL team that relocated to Vegas from Oakland in 2020.